 The final step is restoration, the process by which the prosthesis that serves as the visible part of your new tooth is secured to the implant.
 A temporary crown may be placed following surgery for aesthetic purposes until osseointegration is completed.
-Once the implant and bone have fused, a restorative dentist will attach a permanent crown that is crafted to the precise size, shape, and color necessary to blend in with adjacent teeth.
+Once the implant and bone have fused, a restorative dentist will attach the permanent crown that is crafted to the precise size, shape, and color necessary to blend in with adjacent teeth.

 Supporting Treatment for Dental Implants

 - Bone Grafting: Successful dental implant placement requires sufficient bone quantity and quality.
 The longer a tooth is missing, the more bone deterioration occurs.
 The bone naturally resorbs since there is no stimulation from a tooth root or implant.
 A bone graft can be used to strengthen weak areas, widen the foundation for the dental implant, and improve the contour of the bony ridge.
 Bone graft material is applied and secured in place.
 It takes several weeks until the new bone growth is strong enough to support dental implant placement.
 Bone grafting can enable patients with bone loss to receive implants.

 - All-On-4 Dental Implants: For patients who are missing multiple teeth, or all of their natural teeth (edentulism), it can be beneficial to replace the entire upper or lower arch with a dental prosthetic.
 The All-on-4 treatment concept is used to hold replacement teeth in place using just four dental implants.
 Two dental implants are inserted vertically in the front of the mouth, and two are inserted at an angle in the back of the mouth to create a stable foundation for a fixed prosthetic.
 This can be more cost-effective than multiple individual implants and provide a more comfortable alternative to removable dentures.

 Are Dental Implants Safe?